tuananh/apkbuild/README.md

 For this demo, **APK packaging uses `abuild`** internally (Alpine’s standard tooling).
 The same idea could be implemented with something like **apk-go** or another packager; the frontend/backend split stays the same.

-I'm being lazy here and just assume CMake & hard-coding the APK packaging steps but you get the idea.

 ---

 ## Overview